ga4gh-rnaseq/schema/rnaget.md

 The rnaget API can be used to retrieve potentially sensitive genomic data and is dependent on the implementation.
 Effective security measures are essential to protect the integrity and confidentiality of these data.

 Data providers SHOULD verify user identity and credentials.
-It is recommended that implementions of this standard also implement and follow the GA4GH [Authentication and Authorization Infrastructure (AAI) standard] (https://docs.google.com/document/d/1zzsuNtbNY7agPRjfTe6gbWJ3BU6eX19JjWRKvkFg1ow).
+It is recommended that implementions of this standard also implement and follow the GA4GH [Authentication and Authorization Infrastructure (AAI) standard](https://docs.google.com/document/d/1zzsuNtbNY7agPRjfTe6gbWJ3BU6eX19JjWRKvkFg1ow).

 ## CORS
 Cross-origin resource sharing (CORS) is an essential technique used to overcome the same origin content policy seen in browsers.
 This policy restricts a webpage from making a request to another website and leaking potentially sensitive information.
 However the same origin policy is a barrier to using open APIs.
 GA4GH open API implementers should enable CORS to an acceptable level as defined by their internal policy.
 For any public API implementations should allow requests from any server.